Your Journey to Success Starts Here!

 Students on Dismissal

-Students on Warning Dismissal will have a hold placed on their record.
-While they can continue in EVC courses for which they are already enrolled, they will be unable to register for future courses unless they meet with an academic counselor to discuss their education plan (Ed Plan).
+Students on Dismissal will have an institutional hold placed on their record.
+Although they can continue in EVC courses for which they have already enrolled, they will not be able to register for future courses unless they meet with an academic counselor and receive approval for reinstatement.

 Student Next Steps

-If you receive an e-mail notification stating you are on Probation 1, Probation 2, Warning Dismissal or Dismissal, please see below for your next steps.
+If you receive an e-mail notification stating you are on Probation 1, Probation 2 or Dismissal, please see below for your next steps.

 We are committed to helping you succeed at Evergreen Valley College and achieve your educational goals.
 To get back on track, please take the following actions before the next registration period.